What is PIP Insurance?

 Of course, this might save the consumer a few dollars per month on premium payments, but it’s not really worth the risk of not being covered for medical treatment and other damages in the event of an auto accident.

-Wage Loss After An Accident
+Wage Loss After An Accident: PIP Coverage Can Help

 When injuries from a car accident are serious enough, the victim may require extensive medical treatment and extended bed rest in order to recover.
 Often enough, the victim also suffers wage loss because their injuries require them to miss time from work.